|Current Location:||Collections storage|

 |Credit Line:||Gift of Mrs. Dillwyn Parrish, 1914|

 Front half of head, cut off below at point where chin would join neck.
 Frontal view.
 Possibly wearing a plain cap (?): top part of head smooth, bordered in front by a band semicircular in profile.
 Between band and forehead the surface is indistinctly impressed but seems to represent mostly a garland of large clusters of grapes and grape leaves; one large cluster covers area of the right ear (left area missing).
 A loop of a fillet in center of forehead.
 Muddy brown clay; no trace of color.
 Two holes for suspension in upper part.
-Hollow; mould-made.
+Hollow; mold-made.
 Mended from two large sections.

 You may also be interested in these objects: